 For nearly 200 years, skeptics and critics have been trying to explain away what many Book of Mormon witnesses stated—that they had seen angels and hefted golden metal plates containing ancient inscriptions.
 To their dying days, these witnesses defended their testimonies even in the face of cruel mobs, the ridicule of society, and betrayal by friends.
 Why?

-WITNESSES, produced by the Interpreter Foundation, consists of four episodes to be released within days of each other.
+WITNESSES, produced by the Interpreter Foundation, consists of three episodes to be released within days of each other.
 Each will reconnect us with the history, the claims and counter-claims, and ultimately the stalwart consistency of each witness’ testimony.

+With support from Martin Harris, Oliver Cowdery, and David Whitmer, Joseph Smith translates the plates, but the loss of 116 pages of the newly translated Book of Mormon threatens to destroy the new religious movement.
 Rising threats and court challenges confront the fledgling religion from the outside—jealousy and pride threaten from within—but an unprecedented spiritual outpouring binds the witnesses to a young prophet.

 Enemies are emboldened as the growing church faces continued opposition.
 Failure at Kirtland looms as the strong bonds of friendship begin to break, but ultimately the witnesses remain resolute to their claims.